 Read the instructions How to Label Chemical Waste Containers to find out how to comply with hazardous waste labeling requirements.

 Set up a new routine chemical waste collection

 If you generate waste on a regular basis, consider setting up a routine pickup.

-- To set up a routine pickup, fill out a New Routine Chemical Waste Collection Request.
+- To set up a routine pickup, complete a Request New Chemical Waste Routine form.

 - Your chemical waste will be assigned a routine number that will be linked to the waste composition and the pickup location.

 - If you have questions about whether a waste qualifies for routine collection, email firstname.lastname@example.org or call 206.616.5835.